pthom/hello_imgui/README.src.md

 ## Dear ImGui Bundle
 [Dear ImGui Bundle](https://pthom.github.io/imgui_bundle/introduction.html) is a bundle for Dear ImGui, including various powerful libraries from its ecosystem.
 It is based on HelloImGui.

-## CatSight

-[CatSight](https://github.com/codecat/catsight) is a cross-platform process memory inspector.

 ---

-# Alternatives

-[OpenFrameworks](https://openframeworks.cc/) and [Cinder](https://libcinder.org/) are alternatives in order to quickly start a C++ application under many platforms.

-Being oriented for creative coding, they are much more feature rich, offers some level of native hardware access (camera, accelerometer), but they are also less lightweight than ImGui + HelloImGui.

-[sokol_app](https://github.com/floooh/sokol#sokol_apph) is a minimal cross-platform application-wrapper library.

 # Online interactive development platform